 The demand places Bert in a quandary.
 He's on duty.
 Leaving his post puts the building at risk.
 But his boss's daughter insists, "Come on now; hurry up."

 What option does he have?
-As he leaves, he says nothing but thinks something like,
+As he leaves, he says nothing but thinks something like, If the daughter is so bossy, what does that say about her father?

 She's only getting started.
 Munching on her muffin, she bumps into a paper-laden secretary.
 "Where are you going with all those papers?"